-The coronavirus disease 2019 (COVID-19) pandemic is a crisis of mismatch between resources and infection burden.
+The COVID-19 pandemic is a crisis of mismatch between resources and infection burden.
 There is extraordinary heterogeneity across time and geography in the pandemic impact, with hospitals in New York City initially inundated while hospitals in major urban areas of California were comparatively quiet.
 Efforts to “flatten the curve” are intended to improve outcomes by reducing health system overload.1 In the case of hospital-based care, health systems’ primary resources include emergency and critical care bed and staff capacity.

 Prior work has documented wide variability in intensive care capacity across the United States and hypothesized that even moderate disease outbreaks could overwhelm hospital referral regions (HRRs).2,3 Various simulations of outbreaks suggested that thousands of deaths are potentially preventable depending on the health system’s response,4 although the degree to which resource limitations have contributed to mortality during this COVID-19 pandemic has yet to be explored.
 The objective of this analysis was to examine the association between hospital resources and COVID-19 deaths amongst HRRs in the United States in the period from March 1 to July 26, 2020.